Too often, business owners who get into trouble don’t even know they’re insolvent until the landlord puts a lock on the door.

 The key to avoiding this killer is to know your abilities and be sure to keep enough energy, cash and focus to maintain your core business.
 When you’re tempted to spread your wings and become a raving capitalist, the first question to ask yourself is how much time, energy and money you can afford to invest.

-Assess Your Current Situation.
+- Assess Your Current Situation.
 The time to consider branching out to own different ventures is after you’ve made your core business successful and honed your time management to the point that you have time to invest in other things.
 A starting point to investing is to take a close look at where you’re at with regard to the core business.
 Is it running smoothly?
 Where is it at in the growth cycle?
 How much of your time is needed currently to run the business?
 Will it require more of your time and energy in the future?

 After coaching many people through the eye of the business planning needle, I’m intrigued and bewildered by the gap between “what business planning is” and “what people seem to think it is.”
 Time and again I see intelligent people going to great lengths to avoid business planning when it’s exactly what they need to navigate the complexities of start-up.

 Whether they admit it or not, those who succeed in business do some sort of planning – or hire someone to do it for them.
 The pieces of a successful business don’t fall into place perfectly by themselves without some kind of high-level roadmap to get them flying in formation.
 The elements of success come together because someone—usually the business owner—plans, agonizes, organizes, pampers, and weaves the threads together to achieve the desired positive result.